 And for those people struggling with addiction: I had everything going for me when I stopped.
 I can imagine if one of those things wasn't in place: the partner, the job, the security of belief that my research was important (delusional as that may have been), let alone the security of knowing I could pay my bills, that I had good health insurance, a roof over my head.
 If any one of those things was not there, I might not have made it clean.

 I had a big bottle of pills, that I kept for years, just in case the pain came back.
 I was never ever tempted to take.
 It's not because I object to feeling good.
 I drink wine, and beer, and a cocktail now and then.
-And it's because I don't hurt.
+And it's not because I don't hurt.
 I do hurt, it's just not like it was then.
 The oxycontin didn't make me feel good.
-In the beginning it kept the pain at bay, and then it didn't just keep me from feeling bad, I took it because I had to.
+In the beginning it kept the pain at bay, and then it didn't just keep me from feeling bad, I took the pills because I had to.

 The answer the "addiction crisis" right now may partly lie in restricting access to the drugs, more reasoned and thoughtful scrips to people in pain.
 It certainly does not lie in stricter prison sentences, which will only give us very ill people going through withdrawal and possibly dying in jail.
 It lies in looking at the lives that people in pain live, and figuring out how to give them the reasons for getting off the medicine.
 It means figuring how to deal with that craving that really has nothing to do with getting high, and everything to do with the cold hard reality of the physical legacy of pain medication.